connor-makowski/scgraph/README.md

 print('Length: ',output['length']) #=> Length:  19596.735
 ```

-In the above example, the `path` variable is a dictionary with two keys: `length` and `path`.
+In the above example, the `output` variable is a dictionary with two keys: `length` and `path`.
 The `length` key contains the distance in kilometers between the two points.
 The `path` key contains a list of dictionaries (containing `latitude` and `longitude`) that make up the shortest path between the two points.

 To get the latitude / longitude pairs that make up the shortest path, as a list of lists, you could do something like the following: